saltyrtc/saltyrtc-server-python/README.rst

 |CircleCI| |codecov| |PyPI| |Gitter|

-This is a SaltyRTC server implementation for Python 3.5+ using `asyncio`_.
+This is a SaltyRTC server implementation for Python 3.6 or 3.7 using `asyncio`_.
+(Note that currently Python 3.8+ is not supported!
+We recommend using Python 3.7.)

 Note
 ****